WDD 231: Web Frontend Development I

 2. Use ::backdrop on the modal to affect the background.

-3. Style the modal's close button.
+3. Style the dialog element's default close button.

 Check Your Understanding – Example